 Driven, fiercely opinionated, and 5 ft 2 on a good day, criminology lecturer Anna Scavolini is, perhaps, an unlikely heroine.
 Read on to discover more of her backstory in this exclusive character dossier.

-Anna Rosa Scavolini was born in Glasgow on 5th May 1981 to Francesco and Lydia, children of Jewish immigrants from Italy and Germany respectively.
+Anna Rosa Scavolini was born in Glasgow on 5th May 1981 to Francesco and Leah, children of Jewish immigrants from Italy and Germany respectively.
 She had a closer relationship with her father than with her mother, though from early on was often at odds with both of them, in respect of everything from politics to religion to what should be considered appropriate reading material for an eleven-year-old.

 Growing up, she was not just an only child but also a lonely child, though this was at least partially self-inflicted as she invariably preferred the company of adults – and, failing that, solitude – to that of her peers.
 She read voraciously from an early age, often disappearing into books for hours at a time.
 Many of the firmly held beliefs she would carry forward into adulthood were honed through her devouring of texts on philosophy and sociology at an age when most children her age were still reading Enid Blyton.